AleynaBeyzaKaan/The-Project-Stroke-Prediction/README.md

 ## 4.Training
 We use scikit-learn, a Python library, to train traditional machine learning models. \
-GradientBoostingClassifier, SVC, LogisticRegression, DecisionTreeClassifier , Xgboost , and RandomForestClassifier .
+**'GradientBoostingClassifier'**, SVC, LogisticRegression, DecisionTreeClassifier , Xgboost , and RandomForestClassifier .

 ## Results